California couple charged nearly $30K for one Uber ride

 “We were both distraught, stuck in limbo, feeling like there’s nothing we could do,” she added.

-“We were constantly calling the bank asking for an update, and that’s when we were blamed for the mistake because we called our bank to give them a travel notice, the bank said ‘That’s what allowed the charge to go through,'” Adams said.
+“We were constantly calling the bank asking for an update.
+And that’s when we were blamed for the mistake because we called our bank to give them a travel notice,” said Adams.
+“The bank said, ‘That’s what allowed the charge to go through.'”

 The couple said it took four days for the charge to get reversed.